RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/AddCDRProfileSetsOperation.md

 Note that by default, a data cutoff of 10 is set.
 If the cluster has less than 10 sequences it will be skipped.
 Use the set_cutoff function to change this.

-**This TaskOperation is not currently recommended for H3 as it does not cluster well, but could be used to sample whole sequences for particular lengths.**
+**This TaskOperation is not currently recommended for H3 as it does not cluster well**

 ```